 Okay, okay, I know what you are thinking… Here she goes again.
 More infused booze.
 The funny thing is that I’m not even a big drinker!
-The full bar we have in our house is my husband’s little hobby.
-He loves collecting liqueurs and cocktail recipes.
+But my friends and family enjoy cocktails and I find myself making infused booze to giveaway during the holidays.

 Valencia oranges are thin-skinned and full of juice versus the naval orange counterparts.
 I experimented with two versions of my orange infused vodka.
 The first infused vodka with just the orange peel and the second infused vodka made with orange slices.